Protect Your Smile With Gum Disease Treatment in Gillette, WY

 After you have completed gum disease treatment, we can focus on restoring your healthy smile.
 As part of our biologic dental care, we use advanced techniques such as bacteria gum therapy.
 To reverse your gum recession, we use a dental laser and PRF treatments.

 Once gums have started to recede, you want to prevent the damage from getting worse.
 With our Fotona LightWalker® dental laser, we can painlessly remove infected tissue.
-This process also preserves more of your healthy tissue than surgical removal of bad tissue.
+This process preserves more of your healthy tissue than surgical removal of bad tissue.